 Guidance on specific types of complaint

-These are some of the issues we think might affect small businesses specifically and some detail about how we can help.
-We have more information about other types of complaint we might see about Covid-19 affecting individual consumers, and our approach, on our main website.
+These are some of the issues affecting small businesses, and how we may be able to help.
+We have more information about how Covid-19 is affecting individual consumers, and our approach, on our main website.

 CBILS (Coronavirus Business Interruption Loan Scheme)

-The Coronavirus Business Interruption Loan Scheme (CBILS) is a government initiative to provide financial support to smaller businesses who are affected as a result of the Covid-19 outbreak.
+The Coronavirus Business Interruption Loan Scheme (CBILS) is a government initiative to provide financial support to small and medium-sized businesses who are affected as a result of the Covid-19 outbreak.
 You can find out more about the scheme itself on the British Business Bank's website.